devonhg/master-control/README.md

 `mcs_add_controllers([rm_start,rm_lvl1,rm_lvl2], [con_ingame,con_init]);`

-This script, for instance, will add both of hte controllers specified into all three rooms specified.
+This example will add both of the controllers specified into all three rooms specified.

 __mcs_auto_add(slug)__
 This is a pretty neat script, you specify a "slug" or a string that is a word or phrase that is shared